Blog Posts on Tall And True

 It was Wendy.

-John and Jack grab a vine, throw it to Wendy, and the boys pull her from the quicksand.
+While Jane bursts into tears, John and Jack grab a vine and throw it across to Wendy, and the boys pull her from the quicksand.
 Everyone is relieved, and Jane and Wendy stop crying.
-(Sorry, a George character would have been braver.)
+(Sorry, George from the Famous Five George would have been braver.)
 But on their way back to the boat on the beach ...

 Suddenly they heard a rumble and then water.
-John said the tide was coming in.
-And that in less than two minutes, Sand Island would be underwater.
+John said the tide was coming in and that in less than two minutes, the island would be underwater.

 "I suggest we climb a palm tree," said Jack.